 We appreciate your adherence to this updated policy, as it provides additional measures to keep our students safe.
 If you have additional questions, feel free to reach out to the school nurse.

-Please note the new medications administration consent form is used for both self-carry and medications to be stored in the health office.
+Please note the new medications administration consent form - PDF is used for both self-carry and medications to be stored in the health office.

 As of January 1, 2010, the TUHSD's Health Offices will no longer be providing “stock” acetaminophen (Tylenol) or Ibuprofen (Advil or Motrin).
 Parents must provide the Health Office all such over-the-counter medications for their students' use.
 Except in specific cases, the school nurse will NOT distribute medications during the first and last periods.